rotary-genomics/rotary/README.md

 - Move the end repair script from Bash to Python

 ## Footnotes
 <sup>1</sup> Currently, Nanopore data generated with R9.4.1 flow cells (or earlier) requires short reads for error correction.
 A [recent paper](https://doi.org/10.1038/s41592-022-01539-7) demonstrated that microbial genome assemblies from R10.4 flow cells no longer benefit from short read error correction compared to just using long reads (very cool!).
+Thus, long-read only assembly and polishing might be sufficient if you have R10.4 (or higher) data - probably should be called with a super-high accuracy Guppy model.